edobelini/Lab-Scita/README.md

 <details><summary><a href="emanuela.frittoli@ifom.eu"><font size="+1"> Emanuela Frittoli </font> </a>
 </summary>
 </p align="justified">
 My name is Emanuela Frittoli and I am a Cellular and Molecular Biologist.
-I earned my degree in Farmacist at “Università degli Studi di Milano” and my Techincal Biochemicl research diploma, at Mario Negri Institute.
-Then i'have moved Hospital San Raffaele in Paolo Lusso virology Lab.
-After i moved to the European Institute of Oncology (IEO) and at IFOM ETS, Milan, Italy, with of Prof. Giorgio Scita and Prof. Pier Paolo di Fiore.
+I earned my degree in Pharmacy at “Università degli Studi di Milano” and my Techincal Biochemical research diploma, at Mario Negri Institute.
+Then I have moved to Hospital San Raffaele in Paolo Lusso virology Lab.
+After I moved to the European Institute of Oncology (IEO) and at IFOM ETS, Milan, Italy, alongside Prof. Giorgio Scita and Prof. Pier Paolo di Fiore.
 </p>
 </details>